-PERMIT NO
+PERMIT TO WORK PERMIT NO

 DATE OF ISSUE: TIME OF ISSUE:

 SITE: Delete if not applicable

-LIMITS OF PERMIT
+LIMITS OF PERMIT Γ

 This permit is issued for the following:

-Operations to be ca rried out:
+Operations to be car rried out:

+^ / Doom to be a or the seconds

-Area / Room to be e :ntered:
+Area / Room to be e interea:

 Other:

-Otner.
+Otrior.

-And is VALID ONLY ( INITII · DATE: TIME:
+And is VALID ONLY (DATE: TIME:

-AIIU IS VALID CITET UNLESS OTHERWISE RECALLED
+UNLESS OTHERWISE RECALLED

-RESTRICTIONS This Permit does not include the following mont:
+RESTRICTIONS This Permit does not include the follow nent:

-RESTRICTIONS IIIIS FEITIIL GOES HOLIHOIGGE THE TOHOW III WUIN ai cas/cyuipi nem.

 HAZARDS The hazards associated with the work/a area covered by this F Permit are:

-DETAILS ,
+DETAILS

 Electrical

-Mechanica al
+Mechanica

-Explosion/ Fire
+Explosion/

 Asphysiati

-Oxygen D •
+Oxygen Do

-Toxic/Dus t/Fume
+Toxic/Dust t/Fume

-Biological Biological
+Biological

-• Cofined Space
+Cofined Sp Cofined Space

-Extreme Temperature
+Extreme T Extreme Temperature

-Corrosive Corrosive
+Corrosive

 Poison

 Noise

-ionising Radiation
+Ionising Radiation

 Flooding

 Other

-PRECAUTIONS The measures taken to control the above ve hazards before wo rk
+PRECAUTIONS The measures taken to control the about ve hazards before wo rk

 begins/entry is made are:

-CONDITIONS The fellowing conditions and consume

-CONDITIONS The following conditions and emergence • •
+CONDITIONS The following conditions and emergence y prodcedures must b ре

-complied with while work is being carrie a out or persons are in the area.
+complied with while work is being carrie ed out or persons are in the area:

-Position: Organisation / Company: I confirm that the precautions listed overleaf have been carried out and that it is safe to carry out the work/enter the area defined until the time and date specified overleaf or until this permit is cancelled, subject to the restrictions and conditions also specified overleaf, which I have explained to the person to whom this permit is issued (the Permit Holder).
-RECEIPT OF PERMIT This Permit is received by: Position: Organisation / Company: l acknowledge receipt of this Permit and understand the limits, restrictions and conditions of the Permit which are detailed overleaf and have been explained to me.
-I accept responsibility of ensuring that each person under my control is aware of the Permit and its limits, restrictions and conditions.
-I understand that this Permit is not transferable and that I must clear this Permit for cancellation if I have to leave the site.
-CLEARANCE This section to be completed by the Permit Holder I confirm that the work is no longer being carried out and that no person is in the area covered by this permit and that all persons under my control have been informed that this Permit is to be cancelled.
-Our work has NOT been completed and tools, materials, equipment are still in the area (delete if not applicable) Signed Date Time CANCELLATION This section to be completed by the appointed responsible person This section to be completed by the appointed responsible person This Permit has been cleared by the Permit Holder to whom it was first issued and is now cancelle Signad Data Time Signed Date Time BOTH SIDES OF EACH COPY OF THIS PERMIT MUST BE MARKED WITH A CLEAR, BOLD LINE FROM CORNER TO CORNER WHEN IT IS CANCELLED
+ISSUE OF PERMIT

+Position:

+Organisation / Company:

+I confirm that the precautions listed overleaf work/enter the area defined until the time an cancelled, subject to the restrictions and cor to the person to whom this permit is issued (d date specified overleaf on ditions also specified over or until this permit is

+RECEIPT OF PERMIT

+This Permit is received by:

+Position: Organisation / Company:

+Organisation / Company.

+I acknowledge receipt of this Permit and und Permit which are detailed overleaf and have ions and conditions of the

+I accept responsibility of ensuring that each limits, restrictions and conditions.
+I understand that this Permit is not transferal have to leave the site.

+CLEARANCE This section to be con npleted by the Permit Hold

+I confirm that the work is no longer being can this permit and that all persons under my con cancelled. - -

+Our work has NOT been completed and to not applicable) ols, materials, equipment are still in the area (delete if

+Signed Date Time

+CANCELLATION This section to be con This Permit has been cleared by the Permit npleted by the appointed r

+Signed Date Time

+BOTH SIDES OF EACH COP L

+WITH A CLEAR, BOLD LINE FROM C